Paul's Credentials as a Jew

 Festus had heard enough.
 He interrupted Paul with a loud voice, accusing him of being crazy.
 He attributed Paul's dementia to much learning.
 From his sneering outburst in objection to Paul's message, we can draw several conclusions.
 First, it is obvious that Paul had the speech and bearing of a learned man.
 Even a ruler accustomed to men trying to impress him could see that Paul was a person of rare accomplishments.
 Second, it is equally obvious that Festus was a hard-headed skeptic with no use for supernatural religion.
 Earlier, he characterized Jewish beliefs as superstition.
 Now, he said Paul was crazy, no doubt because he could think of no other way to explain Paul's vision of Christ.

 Paul calmly brushed aside the charge.
 He replied that he spoke words of truth and "sobriety," the latter term bearing the sense "sanity."
 Paul was simply denying the charge that Festus had just leveled against him.
-Evidently he did not feel that further dialogue with Festus would be profitable, for he paid him no further attention and turned rather to Agrippa.
+Yet to soften his rebuke of Festus, he called him "most noble."
+Then, evidently because he did not feel that further dialogue with Festus would be profitable, he paid him no further attention and turned rather to Agrippa.
 He must have hoped that the king's heart would prove to be softer than Festus's.

 Paul was not content simply to defend himself.
 He wanted to persuade his hearers, especially Agrippa, to believe in Christ.
 Yet to issue a gospel invitation to a king required great delicacy.
 Paul started by expressing the conviction that Agrippa already knew a great deal about "these things," undoubtedly referring to the beginnings and beliefs of the church, as well as to the role of Paul in spreading the new faith to the gentile world.
 Therefore, without hearing more from Paul, Agrippa was already in a position to declare his view of Jesus.
 But instead of asking Agrippa about Jesus directly, Paul posed a different question.
 He asked whether Agrippa believed the prophets.
-To encourage an affirmative answer, Paul immediately expressed his confidence that Agrippa did believe the prophets.
-His support for the Jewish religion was in fact a feature of his public policy.
-Paul was evidently hoping that if he could induce Agrippa to declare his faith in the prophets, the king would see that simple logic required him to put faith in the One foretold by the prophets; that is, in Jesus.
+To encourage an affirmative answer, Paul immediately expressed his confidence that Agrippa did believe them.
+Agrippa’s support for the Jewish religion was in fact a feature of his public policy.
+He himself had some Jewish blood, and one of his official duties granted by the Romans was to appoint the Jewish high priest.
+In contrast to the decadence of his private life, he put on an outward show of religious piety.
+Yet Paul's willingness to call him a believer in the prophets suggests that the king was not altogether a hypocrite.
+The apostle was evidently trying to stir some longing for truth in Agrippa's heart, to encourage some glimmers of awakening faith.

 Having heard enough to satisfy them, the rulers brought the hearing to an end.
 They rose from their seats and went aside to compare their reactions and consider their options.
 They all agreed that Paul was innocent—he had not done anything to warrant arrest and imprisonment.
 Much less had he done anything to warrant trial and conviction on a capital charge.
 How then should his case be handled?
 Agrippa offered his judgment that they had no decision to make.
 Paul had taken other options off the table by appealing to Caesar.
-No doubt Agrippa was unaware that Festus had left Paul no choice.
-If Paul had not appealed, Festus would have handed him over to the Jews.
-Now, as Agrippa well understood, there was no legal room to release Paul.
-Out of respect for his rights as a Roman citizen, the court had no alternative but to send him to Caesar as he desired.
-Reaching a just verdict had become the business of Caesar's court, and neither Festus nor Agrippa retained any role as judges.
+Perhaps Agrippa was unaware that Festus had left Paul no choice.
+If Paul had allowed a trial to proceed in Caesarea with Festus serving as judge, he had little prospect of a just verdict.
+So, appealing to Caesar was the rational course to take.

 © 2009, 2012 Stanley Edgar Rickard (Ed Rickard, the author).
 All rights reserved.